fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-vbox-lab.md

 sudo apt install mc htop cpulimit stress stress-ng stressant hdparm smartmontools inxi iotop dstat speedtest-cli iftop etherape monitorix cockpit bonnie++ fio gdu
 ```

+Where,

+* mc - Midnight commander (tool ala Total Commander), a very handy tool
+* cpulimit -  Tool to interrupt execution of a process
+* stress, stress-ng, stressant - Workload generators
+* hdparm - Test performance tool for ATA HDDs
+* smartmontools - Utility programs to control and monitor computer storage systems
+* inxi - Tool to find Linux sytem details (CPU, Kernel, Memory, etc.)
+* dstat - Linux server performance tool, replacement for the vmstat, iostat, and ifstat
+* speedtest-cli - Internet bandwidth tester using speedtest.net
+* iftop - Realtime network bandwidth monitoring tool
+* etherape - A packet sniffer/network traffic monitoring tool
+* monitorix - A lightweight system monitoring tool
+* cockpit -  Administration of linux servers via a web browser.
+* bonnie++ - Test hard drives and file systems for performance
+* fio - Flexible io tester
+* gdu - Disk usage analyzer, primarly for SSD

 ###  From an external repository
-The Phoronix Test Suite is a comprehensive testing and benchmarking platform available for the Linux operating system.
-The software is not part of the Debian Repository but can be installed easily.
+The **Phoronix Test Suite** is a comprehensive testing and benchmarking platform available for the Windows and Linux operating system.
+The software is not part of the Debian Repository but can be installed very easily.

 The installation is documented in the codelab `BITI IPM - Benchmark`.